RichardBzar/RichardBzar.github.io/essays/A-Change-In-Variable.md

 adhered to.
 I would have never thought that there would be such flexibility in a programming language, especially after I came a few months ago from learning C and
 C++.
 The Strict and complicated ruleset enforced when creating variables and doing processes with the c programming language differed greatly from my first experience with Javascript.
 When I first came in contact with Javascript through the freecodecamp exercises, I found myself astonished by how loose the regulations were for things such as creating functions, and passing parameters with other functions and variables that have no types.
+It took me a while to comprehend the shift in syntax to where what would be imposible in other languages